 - 2 teaspoon Ginger Garlic Paste

 - 1 cup diced mixed Sweet Peppers (2 Yellow, 2 orange and 3 red peppers)

-- 2 tsp Chili Powder or Paprika adjust taste
+- 2 teaspoon Chili Powder or Paprika adjust taste

 - 1 lb Ground Chicken